sqlxpert/lights-off-aws/README.md

             Resource: !Sub "arn:${AWS::Partition}:rds:${AWS::Region}:${AWS::AccountId}:cluster:*"
             Condition:
               StringLike: { "aws:ResourceTag/sched-start": "*" }
-          # ...and so on, for other DBCluster actions...
-          - Effect: Allow
-            Action: rds:CreateDBClusterSnapshot
-            Resource: !Sub "arn:${AWS::Partition}:rds:${AWS::Region}:${AWS::AccountId}:cluster:*"
-            Condition:
-              StringLike: { "aws:ResourceTag/sched-backup": "*" }
 ```

+Actions, resources and conditions like the ones shown above were added to the
-Adding statements like these to the IAM policy for the role used by the "Do"
+`RdsWrite` policy for the role used by the "Do" AWS Lambda function, to
-AWS Lambda function authorizes operations on RDS database clusters, such as
-starting clusters and creating cluster snapshots &mdash; but only when a
-`sched-` tag key names the specific operation.
-Several other kinds of
-statements, not shown, were needed to authorize creation of the individual RDS
-database instance snapshots that comprise a cluster snapshot, and to permit
-tagging upon creation of snapshots.
-The role for the "Find" function was also
+authorize operations on RDS database clusters.
+The role used by the "Find"
-updated to authorize describing (listing) RDS database clusters.
+function was also updated to authorize describing (listing) RDS database
+clusters.

 What capabilities would _you_ like to add to Lights Off?
 </details>